Tammer Bany

-Tamer Jehad Abdallah Bani Odeh (تامر جهاد عبدالله بني عوده; born 19 October 2003) is a professional footballer who plays as a forward for EFL Championship club West Bromwich Albion.
-Born in Denmark, he represents Jordan at international level.
+Tamer Jehad Abdallah Bani Odeh (تامر جهاد عبد الله بني عودة) is a professional footballer who plays as a forward for EFL Championship club West Bromwich Albion.
+Born in Denmark, he represents the Jordan national team.

 Career

-Bany began his career in Denmark with B93 in 2020, before moving to Randers in February 2024.
+Tamer began his career in Denmark with B93 in 2020, before moving to Randers in February 2024.
 He made 24 appearances for the club, scoring twice.
-On February 3, 2025, Bany signed for EFL Championship club West Bromwich Albion for an estimated £3.3M fee.
+On February 3, 2025, Tamer signed for EFL Championship club West Bromwich Albion for an estimated £3.3M fee.
 This was a record signing for the Danish club.
-Bany had also been pursued by Celtic F.C.
+Tamer had also been pursued by Celtic F.C.

-He played his first game for the English side on February 22, 2025, against Oxford United, in a 2-0 home victory for the Albion.
+He played his first game for the English side on February 22, 2025, against Oxford United, in a 2–0 home victory for the Albion.
 He recorded an assist on the second goal.

 International career

-Eligible to play for Denmark, Palestine, and Jordan, Bany accepted a call-up to the Jordan national team to participate in a set of friendly matches against Tunisia and Mali on 14 and 18 November 2025; respectively.
+Eligible to play for Denmark, Palestine, and Jordan, Tamer accepted a call-up to the Jordan national team to participate in a set of friendly matches against Tunisia and Mali on 14 and 18 November 2025; respectively.
 He made his debut for the national team on 18 November against Mali, playing a total of seventy minutes.

 Personal life

-Born in Denmark, Bany is of Palestinian-Jordanian descent.
+Tamer was born in Denmark.
 In an interview with Al Ghad, he mentioned his mother's side living in Amman, while his father's side lives in As-Salt, frequently visiting both sides of the family.
 He also mentioned that he only holds Jordanian citizenship.